 - QAA Subject Benchmark Statement

-The items in bold is the documentation Academic Quality Services will be requesting from the College/School.
+The items in bold is the documentation Academic Quality Services will be requesting from the Faculty/School.
 Academic Quality Services will provide all other documentation centrally.

 What is the Self-Evaluation Document?